crazygermandude/Newsletter/issues/January Newsletter 2024.md

 That’s already it, wow time flies!
 I don’t want to talk to you about birthday all day thinking of the other fun sections we have this month, we still wish everyone a happy birthday and hope they all had a great day.

-~ Section made by nvcklqces and cinnohbun
+~ Section made by nvcklqces, cinnohbun & avuhcxdo